-Dr. McInnes was appointed as a coroner and in July of 1878, he was made Superintendent of the Provincial Lunatic Asylum.
+Dr. McInnes was appointed as a coroner and in July of 1878, he was made Superintendent of the Provincial Lunatic Asylum, as it was known as then.
 Dr. McInnes was elected Mayor of New Westminster in 1877.
-On March 25th of 1878, he was acclaimed to the Federal House of Commons as an independent.
-In 1879 he was elected in a general election.
+On March 25th of 1878, he was acclaimed to the Federal House of Commons as an independent and in 1879 he was elected in a general election.
 Prime Minister John A. MacDonald appointed Dr. McInnes to the Senate on December 24th, 1881.
 In 1897, Dr. McInnes was appointed the 6th Lieutenant Governor of British Columbia.
 He held this position until 1900.

 Both of his sons became lawyers.
 Thomas Robert McInnes eventually changed the spelling of his last name to MacInnes.
 Thomas travelled extensively and he is considered a great Canadian author and poet.
 He acted as his father’s private secretary during his tenure as Lieutenant Governor.
 William Wallace Burns McInnis held the Vancouver seat in the B.C. legislature for Sir Wilfred Laurier.
 Eventually William McInnes became a judge.